 Every few years, motorcycle enthusiasts are faced with a hard decision.
 Unfortunately, motorcycle helmets do have an expiration date and riders must make the tough transition into buying a new helmet for their safety.

-If you’re having a hard time deciding what to do with your old, expired helmet, here is a list you can refer to that can help you continue to use you beloved head shield while still maintaining your safety on the road.
+If you’re having a hard time deciding what to do with your old, expired helmet, here are a few ways you can still use it that doesn’t compromise your safety.

 I have seen people do things like turning their motorcycle helmets into lamps.
 It’s very easy and only requires drilling a hole through the helmet itself.
 It would be a perfect office accent or man cave accessory.